Fish Page

 out and be like boards.
 They should be no more than 1 inch thick or they

-snapper, perch and catfish would benefit from using a grilling basket (see
+(sole), snapper, perch and catfish would benefit from using a grilling

-- Oil: Use a high temperature oil - Olive Pommace has a high smoke
+Oil: Use a high temperature oil - Olive Pomace has a

-point and little olive flavor so it won't overpower your fish.
-Don't use
+high smoke point and little olive flavor so it won't overpower your fish.

-Extra Virgin or any other "unrefined" oil - they can't stand the heat.
+Don't use Extra Virgin or any other "unrefined" oil - they can't stand

-- Flip your fish over only once or it'll probably break up.
+- Flip your fish over only once or it'll likely break up.

 - If your fish just didn't get quite done, put it on a microwave safe